 Then our final surprise came at about 17:30.
 We were looking at the map to check how far we had to go.
 It was then that we realised that we’d sailed right past Baku!
 Despite all the information that we’d read online that our ferry goes to the port in Baku, we were heading to the port of Alat.
 That’s 70km away from Baku!

 Furthermore, we were only making our way past the sandbar island outside of the port area after 7pm.
 We were barely crawling at that point, I guess due to speed restrictions near the port.
 Then we had to wait for the Azerbaijani tug boat to come out and guide us in.

 You can’t imagine the joy we felt at finally being in Azerbaijan.
 But the challenges were not over yet.
-We still had to get off the boat, go through immigration and find a way to get Baku.
+We still had to get off the Turkmenbashi to Baku Ferry, go through immigration and find a way to get into Baku.
 It was 9pm by the time we docked.
 Staff became crowd controllers as they had to ensure that all the drivers exited first, in groups of 20.
 There were 50 drivers and the staff had their work cut out for them trying to keep the passengers at bay.

 Waiting patiently, instead of pushing and shoving like all the other passengers were, paid off for us.
 The staff-member-turned-crowd-control dude let us go with the last lot of drivers.
 That happened an hour after the boat had docked.
 There were only 2 immigration officers, so even with such a small amount of people, there was still a pretty long wait.

 It wasn’t far away from midnight by the time we had all made it through immigration.
 We found out at that point that it wasn’t possible to get a taxi from where we were, in the port area.
 We had to get a port shuttle to the main road first.
 Luckily, while we were waiting, a port coach entered and we were told it would take us all the way to Baku for US$3.
 Sounded great to us!
 I even managed to get a bit of sleep on the way in.